Isabelle Brouillette

-isabelle Brouillette (born April 20, 1969) is a Canadian actress and screenwriter from Quebec.
-She is most noted as cowriter with Henry Bernadet and Nicolas Krief of the 2023 film Gamma Rays (Les Rayons gammma), for which they received a Canadian Screen Award nomination for Best Original Screenplay at the 13th Canadian Screen Awards in 2025.
+Isabelle Brouillette (born April 20, 1969) is a Canadian actress and screenwriter from Quebec.
+She is most noted as a co-writer, with Henry Bernadet and Nicolas Krief, of the 2023 film Gamma Rays (Les Rayons gammma), for which they received a nomination for Best Original Screenplay at the 13th Canadian Screen Awards in 2025.

-She previously wrote for États-humains, an anthology television series she created alongside actors Réal Bossé, Salomé Corbo, Daniel Desputeau, Sylvie Moreau and François Papineau, and has written children's books in collaboration with Édith Cochrane.
+She previously wrote for États-humains, an anthology television series she co-created with Réal Bossé, Salomé Corbo, Daniel Desputeau, Sylvie Moreau and François Papineau and has also authored children's books in collaboration with Édith Cochrane.

-Lula Brouillette-Lucien, her daughter with actor Didier Lucien, is also an actress, who had her first major role acting alongside her father in the 2024 television series Indéfendable.
+Her daughter, Lula Brouillette-Lucien, whose father is actor Didier Lucien, is also an actress; she had her first major role alongside her father in the 2024 television series Indéfendable.